Incidents

 oNumber of computers—type the number of selected computers.

-oNumber of detections—type the number of selected detections.
+oNumber of indicators—type the number of selected indicators.

 Filters and layout customization